platformsh/platformsh-docs/docs/src/development/variables.md

 - everything under  `web`, except `web.mounts`
 - everything under `workers`, except `workers.mounts`

-The above attributes are not visible during build because they are not included as a part of the configuration component of the build slug.
-So modifying any of these values in `.platform.app.yaml` does not trigger an app rebuild, only a redeploy.
-For more information, please read more about [how builds work](/bestpractices/environment-build.md#how-build-works) on Platform.sh.
+The above attributes aren't visible during build because they aren't included as a part of the configuration component of the build slug.
+So modifying any of these values in `.platform.app.yaml` doesn't trigger an app rebuild, only a redeploy.
+For more information, read more about [how builds work](/bestpractices/environment-build.md#how-build-works).

 ## Accessing variables